If we shut down,

 A day-one commitment that later becomes code and data at month six and nine.
 The placeholder repo exists today so anyone can verify we've planned for this before we needed to.

 The resolver — and only the resolver.
-A deliberately small surface: router, controller, the Ecto schema for codes, a read-through ETS cache, runtime config, and a Dockerfile that brings the whole thing up in one command against the published data dump.
+A deliberately small surface: router, controller, the Ecto schema for codes, a read-through ETS cache, runtime config, and a Dockerfile that brings the whole thing up in one command against the published opt-in dump.

 Privacy is load-bearing, not decorative.

 The continuity plan constrains what we can collect in the first place.
 We can't publish a database dump that contains customer emails, IP addresses, or detailed scan logs — so we design the product so those things either don't exist or are trivially separable from the redirect mapping.
+Target_urls are the customer's data: we collect them because the redirect needs them, but we never publish them without per-code consent.

 What this does not promise.